FH-Cloud-Computing/website/docs/lectures/4-containers/index.md

 The **cloud controller** is responsible for the cloud provider integration.
 This is optional for a static cluster, but required if autoscaling, or a load balancer integration is required.

-The **kubelet** runs on every node and is presponsible for talking to the Container Runtime (e.g. containerd) to run the containers the scheduler deems necessary.
+The **kubelet** runs on every node and is responsible for talking to the Container Runtime (e.g. containerd) to run the containers the scheduler deems necessary.
 It is worth mentioning that the Kubelet must be able to reach the API server on a network level, and vice versa.
 HTTP request flow in both directions in order to make a Kubernetes cluster work.

-The **kube-proxy** service also often runs on each Kubernetes node to provide load balancing services, but there are replacements for this component.
+The **kube-proxy** service also often runs on each Kubernetes node to provide load balancing, but there are replacements for this component.

 The **Container Network Interface** (CNI) is a network plugin deployed alongside the kubelet and provides the previously-described overlay network.
 There is a wide range of CNI plugins from bare metal routing to [Calico](https://www.projectcalico.org/).